jsdealy/latin/miscellae/guideToLatinConversation.md

 I shall depart if the
 weather is good.

-It was never any warm-
+It was never any warmer.
-er.

 His head is uncovered,
 no matter how cold